Azasakhe/Netflix/Use-library-exported-with-multiple-devices.md

 * Install the add-on
 * In the Kodi Video browser and add the path of the shared network folder.
 * Remember not to modify the Kodi library of Netflix exported items from these devices
-* Do not enable the feature `Enable custom library folder` on this devices
+* If you prefer you can disable the functionality with the Kodi library completely.
+In Library page settings, set `Auto update mode` to `Disabled`.

 Now you can play the Netflix exported items from all configured devices.